tanjingling/tanjingling.github.io/_publications/2023-12-01-carbon-pricing.md

 title: "How Countries Price Carbon: A Policy Diffusion Approach"
 collection: publications
 permalink: /publication/2023-12-01-carbon-pricing
 excerpt: 'I find that countries price their carbon policies in association with neighboring, regional, and global prices in that year.
-This diffusion of carbon prices is most pronounced among neighboring countries and is robust to lags, domestic controls, and a high threshold of confounding.'
+This diffusion of carbon prices is most pronounced among geographically neighboring countries, and is robust to domestic controls, time lags, and a high threshold of confounding.'
 date: 2023-12-01
 venue: 'In Preparation'
 citation: 'Tan.
 (2023). &quot;How Countries Price Carbon: A Policy Diffusion Approach.&quot; <i>In Preparation</i>.'